Interviews usually start with some "small talk" (casual conversation) before moving to the main topic.

 How do you prepare for small talk?
 Here's how:

 If you're about to go to an interview for graduate school program in America, or in any other English-speaking country, you should prepare for small talk.

-- Read this article and make sure you can answer the basic small talk questions in it.
+Make sure you can answer these basic small talk questions.